![]() |

 Pregnancy is a time when they are more common because the venous walls are more relaxed to meet the necessity of a greater blood flow.

-Standing in the same place or sitting for prolonged periods.
 People who sit for long periods may develop blood clots from the lack of leg movement.
 These can cause obstructions which affect the normal function of the veins.

 Other factors may include menopause, leg injury, heavy lifting, and abdominal straining.